-There is no assurance that the Company's suppliers will follow the Company's policies in support of human rights (including forced labour and child labour), health and safety, environmental protection and business ethics.
-While the Company is proactively working on identifying high-risk procurement categories, suppliers, and/or locations that could have an ethical impact or compliance obligations on its supply chain, the ability to mitigate these risks associated with raw materials and third-party services sourcing will continue to be challenged despite ongoing due diligence efforts.
+While there is no assurance that the Company's suppliers will follow the Company's policies in support of human rights (including forced labour and child labour), health and safety, environmental protection and business ethics, suppliers have provided written self-certification that they have read and will comply with the Company's policies.
+In addition, the Company conducted an inherent risk assessment of its global suppliers to assess and identify potential high risks for child labour.
+Following the assessment, the Company plans to undertake a residual risk assessment on the suppliers identified as having the highest potential inherent risk of child and forced labour and based on those results the Company will implement a targeted set of controls.
+While the Company is proactively working on identifying further high-risk procurement categories, suppliers, and/or locations that could have an ethical impact or compliance obligations on its supply chain, the ability to mitigate these risks associated with raw materials and third-party services sourcing will continue to be challenged despite ongoing due diligence efforts.